 In Florida, there are certain requirements that must be met before a policyholder can pursue a statutory bad faith claim under Florida Statutes section 624.155.
-The statute includes a notice provision, for example, and homeowner policies also include conditions that must be fulfilled that include providing a sworn proof of loss.
-Insurance companies often attempt to exploit the mistake of policyholders by seeking dismissal of lawsuits filed before the insured’s bad faith claim is ripe.
+The statute includes a notice provision, for example.
+Insurance companies often seek dismissal of lawsuits filed before the insured’s bad faith claim is ripe.

 Although filing a lawsuit prematurely can result in an insurance carrier getting the case dismissed, Florida courts are increasingly taken a less severe approach.
 A recent Federal Court interpreting Florida law in Gianassi v.
 State Farm Mut.
 Auto.
 Ins.
 Co. indicated “[b]oth parties recognize that a statutory bad faith claim that is filed prior to resolution of the underlying insurance claim is premature.
 However, they disagree about what to do in the instant case.”
 While the insurer requested that the judge dismiss the case, the policyholder requested that the court simply “abate” the case until the question of coverage was determined.
 Abatement means that the lawsuit is simply suspended or placed on hold until the issues necessary for the matter to be considered ripe for the lawsuit to proceed have been resolved.